Arctodus: Beringia

 The co-ecologies of brown bears and A. simus in Beringia has also been examined.
 Isotope values in numerous Beringian Arctodus simus specimens suggests A. simus usually occupied a higher trophic level compared with invading brown bears.
 While the diet of Beringian brown bears was diverse (with some individuals consuming salmon), the data suggests that only terrestrial sources of meat were important for Beringian Arctodus.
 Researchers drew parallels with modern brown bears and American black bears.
 Where they overlap, black bears take the lower trophic niche, with lower population densities, much smaller territorial ranges, and seasonal migrations.

-Additionally, upon the flooding of the Bering Strait and expansion of moist tundra and peatlands in eastern Beringia during MIS-3, lions, brown bears and Homotherium went regionally extinct ~35,000 BP, whereas wolves and Arctodus persisted.
+Additionally, upon the flooding of the Bering Strait and expansion of moist tundra and peatlands in eastern Beringia during MIS-3, brown bears and Homotherium went regionally extinct ~35,000 BP, whereas wolves and Arctodus persisted.
 Simultaneously, most megafaunal herbivores in Beringia experienced population bottlenecks.
 This restriction of prey and habitat could explain the extinctions.
-However, genetically distinct cave lions and brown bears appear in MIS-2 circa the extinction of Arctodus in a re-emerged Beringia ~23,000 BP, opening up the possibility that some level of competition was at play.
+However, brown bears appear in MIS-2 circa the extinction of Arctodus in a re-emerged Beringia ~23,000 BP, opening up the possibility that some level of competition was at play.
 The idea that Arctodus had a kleptoparasitic relationship with wolves and Homotherium in Beringia has been explored, with the additional possibility that Arctodus successfully competed against brown bears and Homotherium for access to caribou pre-LGM.
+The lack of Arctodus in Siberia and cave hyena in North America may be due to competitive exclusion, however many other fauna did not cross the Rancholabrean Beringian gap, such as the American badger, Bootherium and the woolly rhino.

 The local extinction of Arctodus in Beringia ~23,000 BP (possibly due to sharp climatic cooling associated with Heinrich Event-2), was much earlier than in other parts of its range.
 While recolonized by cave lions and brown bears from Eurasia, Arctodus did not repopulate Beringia once the ice-free corridor to the south re-opened later in the Pleistocene.
-When brown bears recolonized Beringia ~23,000 BP, but had more carnivorous diets than their Beringian kin pre ~34,000 BP.
+When brown bears recolonized Beringia ~23,000 BP, they had more carnivorous diets than their Beringian kin pre ~34,000 BP.
 This bolsters the idea that these bears competed for similar resources and niches.